-Impairment loss on such securities for the fiscal year ended March 31, 2018, was ¥0 million, which was related to foreign securities.
+Impairment loss on such securities for the fiscal year ended March 31, 2019, was ¥615 million, which consisted of ¥165 million for equity securities, ¥449 million for Japanese corporate bonds and ¥0 million for foreign securities.

 The Bank's rules for the determination of whether an other-than-temporary impairment has occurred differ by the obligor classification of the security issuer based upon the Bank's self-assessment guidelines.
 The details of these rules are as follows: